Frequently asked questions

 How can I get hired in Cybersecurity without a degree?

 CompTIA Security+ and CompTIA Network+ are the most crucial certifications you’ll need if cybersecurity is your first topic.
 This is why: The DOD-8570 regulation is a lesser-known government regulation.
-(Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
+It has been technically updated to DOD-8140.
+However, it still uses the DOD-8570 chart.
 You need at least one of these certifications if your position might expose you to sensitive government information.
-CompTIA Security+ usually is the minimum certification required.
+CompTIA Security+ is the minimum requirement.
 Even companies that will never work with the government are asking for this certification.
-If you get these certifications, the demand for your skills is very strong and you should have no problem getting placed.
+You should be able to get a job if you have these certifications.

 How do I get started for my cybersecurity training?